 Even during his four-year imprisonment term in Ahmednagar (between 1942 and 1946), he managed to pen down one of the finest accounts of Indian history – the Discovery of India.
 Unfortunately, many of us are yet to read this epic treatise.
 It is high time we do.
 These examples are enough to inspire parents and teachers.
 They show how a parent, a teacher, a thinker can shape young minds and lead them to greatness.

 Far from cherishing the children who are our future and our nation’s building blocks, the children of our country are still fighting for basic education and healthcare.
 I do not find a better day to put forth some of the most alarming data that has come to light.
 India is one of the leading countries in the continent of Asia when it comes to employment of child labor.
 A whopping 33 million children are employed in various industries – about a fifth of the child labour employed worldwide.
 Many of these Indian children are employed in hazardous occupations such as matchbox making and precious stone cutting.
-We are consigning their future and our own to one of darkness by not standing up against child labour and not making basic education available to each child.
-If only each of us makes a concentrated effort towards ridding India of this evil will our country succeed in becoming a truly free country, India that Nehruji and all our great leaders had envisioned?
+We are consigning their future and our own to one of darkness by not standing up against child labour and not making primary education available to each child.
+If only each of us makes a concentrated effort towards ridding India of this evil, will our country succeed in becoming a truly free country, India that Nehruji and all our great leaders had envisioned?

 I conclude by once again extending my warmest greetings and wishes on Children’s Day.
-Let us celebrate the day with joy and fully appreciate the gift of childhood that has been bestowed upon us.
+Let us celebrate the Day with joy and fully appreciate the gift of childhood that has been bestowed upon us.
 Let us, however, also remember the great responsibility that is ours – to work towards a better society, a better India.
 Jai Hind.